DUNE/femb_doc/test_stand_expert/ADC/ADC_Shift_Instructions.md

   * If the chip is fully submerged the readout is stable on all 16 channels, enter the testboard current draw from the 2.5 V (CH 2 on the power supply) and  click on "Collect David Adams Data"

   * After the "David Adams" data is collected a plot of the 16 channels with triangular ramp data is displayed.
-     If DA data looks okay (no ratty or missing plots ) mark a Y in the appropriate column on Google docs.
+     If DA data looks okay (no ratty or missing plots ) mark a Y in the appropriate column on Google doc logbook.
-     There is a bookmark to the logbook on the Firefox web browser:
+     There is a bookmark to the logbook on the Firefox web browser.
+If the DA data looks bad click on "Re-Setup Board" and try again.

 ![Good DA data](da_data_summary.png)

 ![Google docs](google_run_sheet.png)

-   * After DA data is done, click on "Start Tests".
+   * After DA data is done, click on "Re-Setup Board".
+If that succeeds and readout from the chip is fine click on "Start Tests".

    * After tests are complete, indicate "Tests Complete" on the Google docs LogBook and note which checks failed.